 Gaining Deeper Insights into the SERP Features

-SERP Snapshots can be exported to PDF or Word format by clicking their icons.
+SERP Snapshots can be exported to HTML, PDF, or Word format by clicking their icons.

 Domain Featured Filter

 You can filter the report to display only the results that match the tracked domain.